craigcolesshopify/wudio/README.md

 ## Blog
 ***July 9, 2018***

 Added web audio tone generator, thinking I need to abstract the audio engine out of a React component into it's own plain javascript class.
-Used render prop to pass down synth engine methods to control components, but also thinking I this will be easier if I use the context API.
+Used render prop to pass down synth engine methods to control components, but also thinking this will be easier if I use the context API.

 ***July 7, 2018***